Hemera: 6 Illuminating Ways to Connect With the Glorious Goddess of Day

 Cultural Context Matters

-I’ve found that the best way to grow fulfilling relationships with the gods is to venerate them within their own cultural context.
+One of the best ways to grow fulfilling relationships with the gods, is to worship them within their own cultural context.

 Honouring the gods of ancient cultures means acknowledging that they knew best about how to honour and petition the gods.

-A big part of embracing the Greek cultural context when connecting with Eros is to not impose your past religious beliefs onto his worship.
+A large part of embracing the ancient Greek cultural context is not imposing past religious beliefs onto Hemera’s worship.

 If you were brought up within a monotheistic religion, you will have internalised some fairly toxic beliefs about deity.